atsb/Doom64EX-Plus/README.md

-# Doom 64EX+
+## Doom 64EX+

-Doom 64EX+ is a continuation project of Samuel "Kaiser" Villarreal's Doom 64 EX aimed to recreate DOOM 64 as closely as possible with additional modding features.
+Doom 64EX+ is a continuation project of Samuel "Kaiser" Villarreal's Doom 64EX aimed to recreate DOOM 64 as closely as possible with additional modding features.

 ## Differences from Kaiser's C++ version of EX on GitHub: